urschrei/Geopython/README.md

 Unless otherwise specified, all other files are provided under the [MIT License](LICENSE.txt).

+## The Notebooks

 [Convert](http://nbviewer.ipython.org/github/urschrei/Geopython/blob/master/convert.ipynb): demonstrates point, choropleth, and hexbin mapping techniques using pandas and Matplotlib Basemap

 [Convert_Folium](http://nbviewer.ipython.org/github/urschrei/Geopython/blob/master/convert_folium.ipynb): demonstrates the use of the [Folium](https://github.com/wrobstory/folium) library for creating web-based maps from Python data (pandas) using [Leaflet](http://leafletjs.com) to generate a choropleth map

-[Contour](http://nbviewer.ipython.org/github/urschrei/Geopython/blob/master/contour.ipynb): demonstrates interpolation of irregularly-spaced point data (mean rainfall) into a regular grid, calculating a contour plot, and imposing it onto a basemap
+[Contour](http://nbviewer.ipython.org/github/urschrei/Geopython/blob/master/contour.ipynb): demonstrates interpolation of irregularly-spaced point data (mean rainfall) into a regular grid, calculating a contour plot, and imposing it onto a basemap (see graphic above)

 [Plaques_Geopandas](http://nbviewer.ipython.org/github/urschrei/Geopython/blob/master/plaques_geopandas.ipynb): demonstrates [Geopandas](http://geopandas.org) and its spatial join functionality, used to create a choropleth.